-In addition, as part of their RAF or related policies, institutions have clear thresholds that trigger notifications and approvals or decision-making by management with sufficient seniority, appropriate to the materiality of the issue.
+In addition, as part of their risk appetite framework or related policies, institutions have clear thresholds that trigger notifications and approvals or decision-making by management with sufficient seniority, appropriate to the materiality of the issue.
 This includes a clear limit breach procedure outlining the escalation process and reporting breaches of internal risk limits at counterparty level.